ndimov/ndimov.github.io/nyc-line.md

 - <i class="fa-fw fa-regular fa-clock"></i> 8-9:30 pm
 - <i class="fa-fw fa-solid fa-location-dot"></i> New York Center for Creativity & Dance, East Village, Manhattan

+### Other Resources

+The [NYC Line Dance doc](https://docs.google.com/spreadsheets/d/1uowaEp8StV3EdPoNH1Rthaz1v_K2wDrw0091xj1JAKU/) is a database with demo videos, tutorials, and a NYC event listing similar to this one.
+Cat updates it regularly with new demos from local events.

+For **other dance styles**, check out Fusion Dance NYC's [comprehensive links](https://fusiondancenyc.com/dancenyc/).

 ---

 [Contact me](https://ndimov.com/) if you have any suggestions, more information, questions, or comments!

-For **other dance styles**, check out Fusion Dance NYC's [comprehensive links](https://fusiondancenyc.com/dancenyc/).

-Last updated: Jan 30, 2025
+Last updated: Apr 12, 2025